ajleeson/research_blog/_posts/2023-11-14-the-story-of-din.md

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/265795c1-15d7-4162-935d-0b1f3be518e2" width="800"/><br>Fig 7.
 Spring DIN bullseye map.
 Circle area is proportional to depth (deeper is larger).
 Circle color indicates difference between modeled and observed value.</p><br>

 During summer (Fig 8.), the bullseye maps begin to show strange behavior.
-In June and July, the most pronounced DIN overestimation appears to occur at deeper depths, while the overestimation is now less severe at the surface.
+In June, July, and August, the most pronounced DIN overestimation appears to occur at deeper depths, while the overestimation is now less severe at the surface.
 One hypothesis as to what might be happening: in the spring the model is underestimating the DIN uptake rate by phytoplankton at the surface, and during the summer the model is overestimating the respiration rate at depth.
-Another hypothesis is that the model introduced a deep flux of DIN-rich water from the ocean, which was perhaps too rich in DIN.

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/041c81ce-3b38-4d36-971b-a9ab386a554e" width="800"/><br>Fig 8.
 Summer DIN bullseye maps.
 Circle area is proportional to depth (deeper is larger).
 Circle color indicates difference between modeled and observed value.</p><br>

 In fall (Fig. 9), LiveOcean still slightly overestimates DIN, but not as severely as during the summer.
+Back in September in Figure 8, we can see that there is little DIN error in the Strait of Juan de Fuca.
+Perhaps during the Fall, this "less-DIN-rich" water gets mixed throughout Puget Sound which reduces the severity of the model overestimation of DIN.

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/774050ca-4ab9-456e-8295-89a063b8d457" width="800"/><br>Fig 9.
 Fall DIN bullseye map.
 Circle area is proportional to depth (deeper is larger).
 Circle color indicates difference between modeled and observed value.</p><br>